|New to Medicare? Learn how to get started.|

-Medicare Advantage is an “all in one” alternative to Original Medicare.
-These “bundled” plans include Part A, Part B, and usually Part D. Most plans offer extra benefits that Original Medicare doesn’t cover — like vision, hearing, dental, and more.
+Medicare Advantage is Medicare-approved plan from a private company that offers an alternative to Original Medicare for your health and drug coverage.
+These “bundled” plans include Part A, Part B, and usually Part D. Plans may offer some extra benefits that Original Medicare doesn’t cover — like vision, hearing, and dental services.
 Medicare Advantage Plans have yearly contracts with Medicare and must follow Medicare’s coverage rules.
 The plan must notify you about any changes before the start of the next enrollment year.

 Each Medicare Advantage Plan can charge different

 .
 They can also have different rules for how you get services.

 Medicare drug coverage helps pay for prescription drugs you need.
 To get Medicare drug coverage, you must join a Medicare-approved plan that offers drug coverage (this includes Medicare drug plans and Medicare Advantage Plans with drug coverage).

 Each plan can vary in cost and specific drugs covered, but must give at least a standard level of coverage set by Medicare.
 Medicare drug coverage includes generic and brand-name drugs.
 Plans can vary the list of prescription drugs they cover (called a formulary) and how they place drugs into different "tiers" on their formularies.